New Haven, Illinois

-New Haven is a village in Gallatin County, Illinois, United States, along the Little Wabash River near its mouth at the Wabash River.
-The population was 433 at the 2010 United States Census, down from 477 at the 2000 census.
+New Haven is a village in Gallatin County, Illinois, United States.
+It is located adjacent to the Little Wabash River near its mouth with the Wabash River.
+A small portion of the village is located in Emma Township, White County.
+The population was 399 at the 2020 United States census.

 History

 Before the New Haven vicinity was settled, it was inhabited by multiple indigenous cultures.
 Some countryside southeast of the village near the Wabash was formerly the location of a village of a Late Woodland people known as the "Duffy Complex"; the location is now an archaeological site known as the Duffy site.